OrifInformatique/template_frontback/backend/README.md

 4. Insert your database url and credentials.

 The `application.properties` file is git ignored.
 This is important because you do not want your **top secret** password to be public on github.

+#### `.env`
+The `.env` is where you declare which environment you're working in.
+It's used by your application.properties.
+Docker uses it to know what container to build or start and how.

+There's 3 valid environments:
+- dev (Working environment)
+- test
+- prod (Only meant to be deployed)

+### Docker

+In this app, we use docker-compose, a Docker wrapper.
+It allows you to make sure you don't have unexcpected issues, notably with lambok and the database while you work.

+A dedicated cheat-sheet is available in the [docker cheat-sheet](#docker-cheat-sheet) sub-section.

 ## What's next ?